whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-31-Gentlemans-Box-Subscription-October-2016-Review-Coupon.md

 <br>

-The orange stitching on this pocket square will go well with the socks and tie.
-The paisly design in dark blue will blend well with a dark suit.
+The orange stitching on this pocket square goes well with the socks and tie.
+The paisly design adds a nice touch to the overall style and because it's in dark blue, it'll blend well with any dark suit.
+The material has a stiffness to it too so it'll nicely fit and stay in your pocket without much movement.
 A great pocket square that my husband can add to his collection.

 <br>